 I work directly with the resort kitchen to oversee the meals prepared for our guests, modify and create new menus, write nutrition articles, blogs, lessons, and recipes.
 I also teach several nutrition workshops and cooking classes each week, and conduct nutrition assessments as well as one-on-one consults and create nutrition plans for our guests when they go home.
 There’s also the occasional TV appearance on local morning shows to demonstrate healthy recipes and talk about the company.
 It’s a pretty awesome job!

-What’s a day in the typical life of Amber?
+What’s a typical day in the life like for you?

 When I get to work in the morning, the first thing I do is head to the kitchen that prepares all the food for our guests.
 I work with the chefs to check that the meal is being prepared correctly, and check for any modifications if there are any allergies or special diets.
 Then I join the guests for breakfast and usually have discussions about the food being served at the meal.
 The rest of the morning I work on various tasks, such as working on menus, writing blogs, articles, recipes for the company, or creating nutrition class materials.
 Then back to the kitchen to check on lunch for the guests.
 After lunch, I may teach a nutrition/cooking class and meet with some of the guests for a one-on-one for a nutrition consultation before they leave the program.
 We rotate who is on dinners with the guests, so if I’m on I go check dinner and join the guests once again; if I’m not on dinner that day I go home and make dinner, which is one of my favorite ways to unwind and relax.

 What got you interested in the field of nutrition?